-When Xijin Ge learned South Dakota State University was not only going to add a high-performance computing cluster but also add a 100-gigabyte internet connection, he was excited.
+When Xijin Ge learned South Dakota State University was not only going to add a high-performance computing cluster and a 100-gigabyte internet connection, he was excited.

-“I was like a kid in a candy store, just so excited about the speed in which I was going to be able to run data sets,” said Ge, an associate professor in the Department of Mathematics and Statistics.
-He conducts research on what causes cells to divide at the beginning of life as well as contamination of cells.
-“After running more than 2,000 data sets in a couple of days, I have enough data to write a paper.
+“I was like a kid in a candy store, just so excited about the speed in which I was going to be able to download and analyze genomic data,” said Ge, an associate professor in the Department of Mathematics and Statistics.
+As a bioinformatician, he develops and uses computational tools to mine public data to investigate complex biological processes, such as what causes cells to divide at the beginning of life.
+“After downloading and analyzing more than 2,000 large data sets in a couple of days, I have enough results to start writing a paper.
 Without the new cluster, it would have taken months.”

-Mike Adelaine, the university’s vice president for technology and security, said the new cluster’s speed is like having 3,000 high-performing desktop computers working in unison.
-A cluster is typically a series of networked computers.
-Adelaine added the new internet connection is similar to comparing the autobahn to a county highway.
+Mike Adelaine, the university’s vice president of technology and security, said the new cluster is like having 3,000 high-performing desktop computers working in unison.
+He added the new internet connection is similar to comparing the autobahn to a county highway.

 The university previously had only a 10-gig internet connection.
 South Dakota State is the first university in the regental system to have the 100-gigabyte speed.
-According to Dave Hansen, chief information officer for the South Dakota Board of Regents Information Systems, Dakota State University, the University Center in Sioux Falls and the University of South Dakota will also be on the 100-gigabyte connection.
+According to Dave Hansen, director of information technology for the South Dakota Board of Regents Information Systems, Dakota State University, the University Center in Sioux Falls and the University of South Dakota will also be on the 100-gigabyte connection.
 Plans are to also have a redundant 100-gigabyte connection.

-Hansen said the National Science Foundation and research-focused entities look to work with entities that have the 100-gigabyte internet connection.
+Hansen said the National Science Foundation and research-focused entities took to work with entities that have the 100-gigabyte internet connection.

 Ge looks forward to what’s next in research at South Dakota State.